bat-erdene25/jobApplication/README.md

-# :wave: The Basics of GitHub (MODIFIED BY TENGIS BATERDENE, 150250948)
+# :wave: The Basics of GitHub (MODIFIED BY TENGIS BATERDENE, 150250948 at 23:05 on October 26)

 ## 🤓 Course overview and learning outcomes